Skip to main content

 A popular spot to view fall colours is in Algonquin Park, where day passes are required for visitors.

-As of October 10, day permits for Algonquin Park’s Highway 60 corridor, which stretches 56 kilometres from the west gate to the east gate, are sold out for both Saturday and Sunday.
+As of Friday afternoon, day permits for Algonquin Park's Highway 60 corridor, which stretches 56 kilometres from the west gate to the east gate, are sold out for Saturday, Sunday and Monday of the Thanksgiving long weekend.

 The ideal time for viewing bright reds and oranges on maples trees is typically from mid-September to early October.
 These colours are mostly found in the park’s west end.